mriscoc/SBA-Library/PMODTC1/readme.md

 The PMODTC1 is an SBA IPCore designed to driver the Digilent [PmodTC1™] module, a cold-juntion K-Type thermocouple to digital converter.
 It integrates the [MAX31855], this reports the measured temperature in 14 bits with 0.25°C resolution.
-The SBA core has 2 register, selectec by  ADR_I to access the 32 bits of the MAX31855, thermocuple ADR_I(0)=1 and reference junction temperatures ADR_I(0)=0.
+The SBA core has 2 register of 16 bits, selected by  ADR_I to access the 32 bits of the MAX31855, thermocuple ADR_I(0)=1 and reference junction temperatures ADR_I(0)=0.

 [MAX31855]:MAX31855.pdf
 [PmodTC1™]:pmodtc1_rm.pdf